-CAUTION: Emergency Workers shall be volunteers that have received information concerning the risks of radiation exposure, be at least 18 years of age, healthy, non-pregnant, and not allergic to iodine.
+CAUTION: Emergency workers shall be volunteers that have received information concerning the risks of radiation exposure, be at least 18 years of age, healthy and not allergic to iodine.

-PRE-WORK INSTRUCTIONS:
+PRE-WORK INSTRUCTION:

-- 1. Enter all your information in the Personal Identification section.. - 2.
-Enter the following information in the Dosimeter Record section; serial number, date issued for all dosimeters. - 3.
+- 1. Enter all your information in the Personal Identification section. - 2.
+Enter the following information in the Dosimeter Record section: serial number, date issued for all dosimeters. - 3.
 Record the applicable information in the Mission Assignment section.